Soil Nitrogen Trends – Fall 2021; High Variability Following Drought

 Originally featured in the Winter 2020-2021 AGVISE Laboratories Newsletter In 2019, AGVISE Laboratories investigated if popular soybean varieties with PI88788 or Peking SCN-resistance traits were effectively providing protection from soybean cyst nematode (SCN) and found that a number of the varieties failed to do so.
 We expanded the project in 2020 with cooperation from agronomists […]

-Feed Nitrate Testing in a Drought Year
+Feed Nitrate Testing in Drought Years

 Scouting Shorts: Soybean Iron Deficiency Chlorosis (IDC)